-The GAFSP governance documents lay out procedures for Steering Committee composition and decisionmaking and describe responsibilities of the Steering Committee, the TAC and the Trustee clearly and unambiguously.
+The GAFSP governance documents24 lay out procedures for Steering Committee composition and decisionmaking and describe responsibilities of the Steering Committee, the TAC and the Trustee clearly and unambiguously.
 The Framework Document summarizes eligibility criteria, governance and accountability, and procedures and reporting for each window in useful tables.

 Descriptions of Steering Committee responsibilities with regard to the Private Sector Window differ in the GAFSP Governance Document and the Private Sector Window Charter (Table 2).
-We consider the GAFSP Governance Document the authoritative document because the Steering Committee does not appear to have approved the Private Sector Window Charter.
+We consider the GAFSP Governance Document the authoritative document because the Steering Committee does not appear to have approved the Private Sector Window Charter.^{25,26}

 Table 2.
 Descriptions of Steering Committee Private Sector Window responsibilities.
-Source: GAFSPGovernance Document, Private Sector Window Charter.27
+Source: GAFSP Governance Document, Private Sector Window Charter.27

-GAFSP Governance Document (i) receiving the IFC's annual investment plan with respect to the Recipient Countries (the "IFC Plan") and determining whether to endorse the IFC Plan; (ii) approving additional eligible SEs and developing procedures for the approval of projects; and (iii) approving any other responsibilities of the Steering Committee with respect to the governance of the Private Sector Window, including but not limited to, actions intended to maximize ownership of agricultural development and food security plans in Recipient Countries.
+GAFSP Governance Document Private Sector Window Charter (i) receiving the IFC's annual investment plan with respect to the Recipient Countries (the "IFC Plan") and determining whether to endorse the IFC Plan; (a) endorsing the Annual Plan for the PSW 28 presented by IFC; (ii) approving additional eligible SEs and developing procedures for the approval of projects; and (b) reviewing and commenting on periodic progress reports presented by IFC; and (iii) approving any other responsibilities of the Steering Committee with respect to the governance of the Private Sector Window, including but not limited to, actions intended to maximize ownership of agricultural development and food security plans in Recipient Countries. (c) providing comments to the membership of a Consultative Board for the Private Sector Window.

-In interviews with Steering Committee members and SE staff, we heard differing interpretations and uncertainty regarding what "endorsement" of the annual plan by the Steering Committee meant, after it had been approved
+In interviews with Steering Committee members and SE staff, we heard differing interpretations and uncertainty regarding what "endorsement" of the annual plan by the Steering Committee meant, after it had been approved by IFC and the Donor Committee.
+The Charter does not appear to have been updated after it was decided to not establish the originally envisaged Consultative Board for the Private Sector Window.

-&lt;sup>24 "Global Agriculture and Food Security Program (GAFSP) Governance Document"; "Annex A to the Administration Agreement, Global Agriculture and Food Security Program, Private Sector Window: Charter" (IFC, 2012).
+24 "Global Agriculture and Food Security Program (GAFSP) Governance Document"; "Annex A to the Administration Agreement, Global Agriculture and Food Security Program, Private Sector Window: Charter" (IFC, 2012).

-&lt;sup>25 The GAFSP Phase 1 Review notes that the Private Sector Window Charter had been approved (Meridian Institute, "Global Agriculture and Food Security Program Phase 1 Review" (Meridian Institute, 2014), 19.) but we have not been able to verify this in Steering Committee meeting minutes or in interviews with the former Steering Committee chair.
-Between the GAFSP Framework Document and the Governance Document, we refer to the latter.
+25 The GAFSP Phase 1 Review notes that the Private Sector Window Charter had been approved (Meridian Institute, "Global Agriculture and Food Security Program Phase 1 Review" (Meridian Institute, 2014), 19.) but we have not been able to verify this in Steering Committee meeting minutes or in interviews with the former Steering Committee chair.
+26 Between the GAFSP Framework Document and the Governance Document, we refer to the latter.
 Both are meant to be consistent with each other and in the case of any (unintended) conflicts between the two, the specific provision in the Governance Document.

-&lt;sup>27 "Global Agriculture and Food Security Program (GAFSP) Governance Document," 7; "Annex A to the Administration Agreement, Global Agriculture and Food Security Program, Private Sector Window: Charter," 5.
+27 "Global Agriculture and Food Security Program (GAFSP) Governance Document," 7; "Annex A to the Administration Agreement, Global Agriculture and Food Security Program, Private Sector Window: Charter," 5.

-&lt;sup>28 PSW is the abbreviation for Private Sector Window used by the Private Sector Window Charter.
+28 PSW is the abbreviation for Private Sector Window used by the Private Sector Window Charter.